msjarrett/exercises/adventofcode2022/README.md

   type-casting, even a nullable Boolean as a trinary flag.
 The parse took awhile, but the implementation code was beautifully expressive.
 * Day 14: Reused `Point` again.
+* Got the [ktfmt gradle plugin](https://github.com/cortinico/ktfmt-gradle) installed!
+It added a lot of newlines, and stripped lingering semicolons.